isomorphic-software/smartclient-docs/classes/FormItem.md

 If not defined, [DynamicForm.titleHoverHTML](DynamicForm.md#method-dynamicformtitlehoverhtml) will be evaluated to determine hover content instead.

-If [FormItem.canHover](#attr-formitemcanhover) is set to false, this method is not called.

 ### Parameters

 | Name | Type | Optional | Default | Description |